The University recognises that students may experience events or conditions that adversely affect their academic performance.

-If you experience serious and unavoidable difficulties at exam time or when assessment tasks are due, you can consider applying for special consideration.
+If you experience serious and unavoidable difficulties at exam time or when assessment tasks are due, you can consider applying for Special Consideration.

-Five essential factors
+Five essential factors of Special Consideration

 You need to show that the circumstances:

 - were beyond your control